k411e/sdv_lab/ankaios/README.md

 sudo systemctl start ank-server
 ```

-When this command is executed the service ank-server will read the configurations in the file /etc/ankaios/ank-server.conf
+When this command is executed the service ank-server will read the configurations in the file `/etc/ankaios/ank-server.conf`.

 ## Run Ankaios agent

-In the file /etc/ankaios/ank-agent.conf in the field name set "agent_server"

 ```
 sudo systemctl start ank-agent
 ```

-## Apply Ankaios manifest to create the desired state
+## Start the Cruise Control Demo Scenario

+To start the cruise control demo scenario, apply the following Ankaios manifest:

 ```
 ank -k apply cruise_control.yaml